 - Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)

 - Accommodation (see the ‘accommodation’ section above for details)

 - Oyster plants a tree in Africa with TreeAid to help reduce the impact of global carbon emissions

 - Airport pick-up

-- Hostel accommodation for the first 3 nights
+- Hostel accommodation for the first two nights

-- Rafting trip and other activities included at the start of the trip
+- 1/2 day guided bike tour in the national park and other activities included at the start of the trip

 - Food – breakfast, lunch, and dinner

-- Social meet-ups with the rep every week
+- Social meet-ups with the rep every two weeks

 - BBQ at the representative’s house